Bourkekev/ms1-music-school/README.md

 I later found that I needed another dark colour that would work for text on the lighter green because white would not provide enough contrast and the complementory orange colour was quite a stark contrast that I did not like.
 During my research, I liked the pastel navy colour that appeared on a website I liked (that used green), [Form + Function website](https://www.formandfunctionagency.com/) because it worked well with their green colour.
 However I found it was too light and darkened it by 5% to get #3d5671.
 I checked it against the light green using the colour contrast on [Webaim Contrast Checker](https://webaim.org/resources/contrastchecker/) and it passed the WCAG AA standard for large text.
 This would be ok as this dark navy text would be quite large and bold.

+Towards the end of the project and having seen it in place, I felt that the secondary colour was too dark and drab, a bit depressing.
+So I decided I would brighten this colour by 5 percent (in HSL colour).
+This was the colour used for buttons so it needed to work with white text.
+I checked the colour again with WebAim Contrast Checker and it would fail at that brightness.
+I checked the colour when only brightened by 4% and it passed the colour check to WCAG AA standard.
+So my secondary colour #bf3d00 became #d14200.
 </details>

 #### Language/Tone